 In recognition of our organizational EMS-based energy-saving initiative, we received the 2018 Minister of the Environment Award for Global Warming Prevention Activity in the category for practical environmental measures and proliferation in December 2018.

-Approximately 70% of our Group’s current CO₂ emissions result from electricity use.
-Our Group has introduced a combination of different measures related to the mitigation of climate change in an effort to reduce CO₂ emissions on an ongoing basis.
-In FY 2020, we suspended the use of all show effects and reduced the number of filtration pumps operating in the water areas at Tokyo DisneySea.
+Approximately 60% of the OLC Group's current CO₂ emissions result from electricity use.
+The OLC Group has introduced a combination of different measures related to the mitigation of climate change in an effort to reduce CO₂ emissions on an ongoing basis.

-We will continue exploring mitigation measures to stop the progress of global warming.
+We will continue exploring mitigation measures to slow the progress of global warming.

 Initiative example |